Noe97663/Interpreter/README.md

 variable arga, argb, argc ...

 Example programs:
+test_cases[n].txt -- n ranges from 1 to 4 and demonstrate language syntax.
 triangle.txt
 -- Given the length of three sides of a triangle, determine whether the triangle is a valid triangle using -- the triangle inequality theorem.
 -- Calculate the perimeter.

+Example use (depends on local installation - python3 or python):

-Example use: python3 translator.py -t example_program/triangle.txt 2 3 4
+python3 translator.py -t example_program/triangle.txt 2 3 4
+(or)
+python translator.py -t example_program/triangle.txt 2 3 4

 Error checking:
 Running files in err_testcases provide examples of syntax and type checking.